 Those working in HR departments and in charge of managing the workforce of companies and helping set a great culture have an important role to play in the development of sustainability strategies to protect planet Earth.
 Let’s find out how.

 Simple Green Human Resources Management Definition

-Green Human Resources Management (GHRM) can be defined as the set of policies, practices, and systems that stimulate a green behavior of a company’s employees in order to create an environmentally sensitive, resource efficient and socially responsible workplace and overall organization.
+Green Human Resources Management (GHRM) can be defined as a set of policies, practices, and systems that stimulate the green behavior of a company’s employees in order to create an environmentally sensitive, resource-efficient, and socially responsible organization.

 Sustainability’s Official Green Human Resources Management Definition

-The growing role of sustainable development and, above all, its ecological aspect, in the development of a modern company competitive edge, leads to the popularization of the question of incorporating ecological practices into the area of human resource policy, referred to as Green HRM.
+The growing role of sustainable development in the development of a modern company’s competitive edge leads to the popularization of the question of how to incorporate ecological practices into the area of human resource policy – which is often referred to as Green Human Resources Management (HRM).”

 Why is Green Human Resources Management Important?

 Sustainability strategies are growing fast within thousand of companies nowadays as an answer to the challenges and catastrophes that climate change has brought, and increasingly threatens to bring into our world.

 The private sector plays a fundamental role in the fight to stop climate change.
 For companies to succeed and move forward in their sustainability journey, a top-down approach is essential, as is the support of VPs and the senior management – including People and HR.